f5devcentral/f5-agility-labs-sslviz/docs/class7/module4/module.rst

-Lab 3: Automation with Ansible
+Lab 3: SSL Orchestrator Automation with Ansible
 ================================================================================

 In the previous module, you manually created and deployed two **Outbound Layer 3 Topologies** with the following: